lukso-network/lsp-smart-contracts/docs/contracts/LSP9Vault/LSP9Vault.md

 :::info

-It&#39;s not possible to send value along the functions call due to the use of `delegatecall`.
+It's not possible to send value along the functions call due to the use of `delegatecall`.

 :::